shwetharaghava/Woven_monopoly/README.md

-# 🧶 Woven Monopoly (Ruby CLI Version)
+# Woven Monopoly (Ruby CLI Version)

 This is a beginner-friendly Ruby version of the Woven Monopoly game.
-It’s a simple command-line app where 4 players take turns buying properties, paying rent, and going bankrupt.
+It’s a simple command-line app where the dice rolls are set ahead of time, the game is deterministic.

 ---

-## 🎮 How to Play
+## How to Play

 - 4 players: Peter, Billy, Charlotte, Sweedal
 - Everyone starts with **$16** and begins on **GO**